-In our earlier investigations , the simple harmonic-approximation (SHA) was made as the natural choice in selecting the input Hamiltonian, $H_{0}$ as that for the simple harmonic oscillator (SHO) but suitably generalized to include variable parameters corresponding to the frequency, an over-all energy- shift and an appropriate choice of the ground-state configuration (to take into account the symmetry breaking mechanism in case of the DWO).
-With these inputs, excellent results for the energy-spectrum in all the above cases were \emph{uniformly} achieved for arbitrary coupling strength of anharmonicity $g$, as well as, for arbitrary excitation levels,`n' \emph{even} in the LO.

-In the current investigation, we exploit the freedom of choice of the input approximating Hamiltonian in NGAS to choose the same for the infinite-square-well (ISW)-potential.
-One important motivation in selecting the ISW-potential as the input, is the possible pedagogical interest as well as the simplicity of this system.
-It is well-known that the ISW-potential constitutes one of the simplest systems admitting exact analytical solution.
-As such, it is included in any standard course of introductory quantum mechanics and introduced to the learner fairly early in the subject.
-The establishment of an approximation connecting the AHO/DWO to the ISW-case, may very well be considered as an illustrative example of application of a standard text-book topic to advanced research.
+In the preceding sections, the \textit{'simple harmonic-approximation'} was identified as the natural choice for the input/approximating Hamiltonian (AH) in NGAS when addressing various cases of AHI.
+In this \textbf{Section}, we explore the flexibility in selecting the AH in NGAS by considering the infinite-square-well (ISW) potential.
+A significant motivation for choosing the ISW potential as the input is its pedagogical value and the simplicity of this system.
+It is well-established that the ISW potential represents one of the simplest systems that allows for an exact analytical solution.
+Consequently, it is included in any standard introductory quantum mechanics course.
+Establishing an approximation that connects the AHO/DWO system to the ISW case may thus serve as an illustrative example of applying a standard textbook topic to advanced research.